 State Law Enforcement Division.
 We have not received a response from SLED regarding the expenditure impact of this bill.
 However, we anticipate that the bill will require SLED to perform activities that can be conducted in the normal course of agency business.
-Therefore, we do not expect that this bill will have an expenditure impact on the agency due to the provision requiring a state criminal history records check and fingerprinting for applicants to the board.
-This section of the fiscal impact statement has been updated to include an agency impact for SLED.
+Therefore, we do not expect that this bill will have an expenditure impact on the agency due to the provision requiring a criminal history records check and fingerprinting for applicants to the board.